-Caring for your injury: Week 1-6
+Caring for your injury: Week 1-2

 Remember to wear your boot whenever standing and walking.
 You should only rest your foot on the floor lightly.
+You will need to walk like this for the first two weeks.

 You can remove the boot when resting, at night and to wash and dress.
 Wear a long sock in your boot.
-You will be told when to stop wearing the boot at your follow up appointment.